yumeweaver-droid/my-spotify-playlists-downloader/docs/en/README.md

-# My_Spotify_Playlists_Downloader
+# My Spotify Playlists Downloader

-Exports your Spotify playlists to JSON files for backup, analysis, or migration purposes.
+Exports your Spotify playlists information to JSON files for backup, analysis, or migration purposes.

 ---